-Furthermore, anti-retroviral treatment are available at the following service points, Murraysburg PHC Clinic, Nelspoort PHC Clinic, Kwa Mandlenkosi PHC Clinic, Constitution Street PHC Clinic, Merweville Satellite Clinic and Beaufort West CDC to meet the needs of HIV/Aids patients.
-All healthcare facilities also cater for tuberculosis (TB) treatment.
+In the Beaufort West municipal area, there are a total of 14 primary health facilities including five permanent clinics, one satellite clinic, five mobile clinics, one community health centre and two district hospitals.
+Furthermore, two registered anti-retroviral treatment service points have been designated to meet the needs of HIV/Aids patients.
+Ten primary health facilities also cater for tuberculosis (TB) treatment.
 Beaufort West also has a newly constructed Forensic Pathology Laboratory that was completed in June 2012.
 There is a training facility within the district, where aspiring nurses could complete a qualification in becoming a nursing assistant or a staff nurse.
-The training Facility is not active.
-There has been no intake of nursing students.